 Expenses are considered after an annual deductible has been met.
 The amount of the deductible is determined by whether the participant has elected the GHI-CBP optional rider or not.
 If the participant has elected the rider, the deductible is $1,000 per person for the year, with a maximum of $2,000 for a family.
 If the participant has not elected the rider, the deductible is $4,000 per person for the year, with a maximum of $8,000 for a family.
 The amount that is applied to calculate the deductible is the total difference between the GHI-CBP allowance on covered services and the participant's payment to the provider for those services.

 After the deductible is met, the Welfare Fund extended medical benefit will pay 60% of the difference between the amount reimbursed and the allowed charges.
 Allowed charges are determined by a schedule maintained by the contracted administrator and set, as well as changed from time to time, at the discretion of the Trustees of the Fund.
 Once coinsurance payments have reached $3,000 for a covered individual in a year (or $6,000 for the family) the plan will pay without a co-insurance, i.e., 100% of the difference between the amount reimbursed and the allowed charges according to the schedule.

 Benefit caps are in accordance with the GHI contract with the NYC Employee Benefits Program.
-Reimbursement claims should be filed no later than 3 months after the end of the calendar year during which medical services and procedures were performed.
+Reimbursement claims must be filed no later than March 31 of the year following the calendar year during which medical services and procedures were performed.

 Related Docs and Links